HassanMojeed/-8-Week-SQL-Challenge/README.md

 # -8-Week-SQL-Challenge
  8-Week-SQL-Challenge
-This project consists of series of EDAs perform on the data set
+This project consists of series of EDAs performed on the data set